 keycloak configuration in the example below.

-global: image: repository: registry.dl.kx.com imagePullSecrets: - name: kx-insights-nexus license: secretName: kx-license-info caIssuer: name: kxi-certificate secretName: kxi-certificate ingress: host: "dev.kxinsights.domain.com" issuer: name: "letsencrypt" keycloak: auth: existingSecret: kxi-keycloak postgresql: existingSecret: kxi-postgresql
+global: image: repository: registry.dl.kx.com imagePullSecrets: - name: kx-insights-nexus license: secretName: kx-license-info caIssuer: name: kxi-certificate secretName: kxi-certificate ingress: host: "dev.kxinsights.domain.com" issuer: name: "letsencrypt" keycloak: auth: existingSecret: kxi-keycloak postgresql: auth: existingSecret: kxi-postgresql

 In this case we are providing/overriding default values for globals